top of page

 ITINERARY: JUNE 24

-The conference will conclude with an elegant gala dinner at Remai Modern, Saskatoon’s celebrated contemporary art museum overlooking the South Saskatchewan River.
+The conference will conclude with an elegant reception dinner at Remai Modern, Saskatoon’s celebrated contemporary art museum overlooking the South Saskatchewan River.
 With its striking architecture, expansive river views, and world-class galleries, the venue offers a refined and distinctly Prairie setting to gather, connect, and celebrate the close of the event in style.
+Business casual attire is recommended for the evening.

 Remai Modern Website